 One of the best things about working for a quilting magazine is having the opportunity to see dozens of amazing quilts up close.
 Hardly a day goes by without a visit from the UPS truck bringing yet another inspiring quilt for us to ogle.
 At the Modern Patchwork offices, we have a team of four dedicated editors who live and breathe quilting.
 It is our daily job, but also our nightly hobby.
-And man, is this team talented!
+And man is this team talented!
 We all enjoy creating our own quilting patterns, but often will pull a project from one of our magazines to make when we are inspired.

 Rosemarie Deboer, our Managing Editor and Technical Illustrator, has a penchant for scraps.
-On her list in 2018 is to make Jennifer Chon’s Scrappy Beehive Quilt.
+On her to-make list is Jennifer Chon’s Scrappy Beehive Quilt.
 “Over the course of many years and many quilt projects, I have a lovely collection of leftovers.
 A friend taught me a fabulous way to keep them organized and available.
 This quilt would be a delightful way to give some of those fabric memories a new life.”
 And she’s right… a scrap quilt is a fun way to use up leftovers while keeping a record of your fabric stash.